Pardhu-Guttula/docker/README.md

 ```bash
 docker restart my_container
 ```
-- Restarts the "my_container" container.

 #### Remove a Container
 ```bash
 docker rm my_container
 ```
-- Removes the "my_container" container.

 #### Remove a Container Forcefully
 ```bash
 docker rm -f my_container
 ```
-- Removes the "my_container" container forcefully.

 #### Remove all containers
 ```bash
 docker rm -f $(docker ps -aq)
 ```
-- Removes all containers.

 #### Enter into a container
 ```bash
 docker exec -it container_id bash || docker exec -it container_id sh
 ```
-- Enters into your container

 #### Inspect a Container
 ```bash
 docker inspect my_container
 ```
-- Retrieves detailed information about the "my_container" container.

 #### Fetch the Logs of a Container
 ```bash
 docker logs my_container
 ```
-- Retrieves and displays the logs of the "my_container" container.

 #### Run a Command in a Running Container
 ```bash
 docker exec -it my_container ls /app
 ```
-- Executes the "ls /app" command in the running "my_container" container.

 #### Kill a Running Container
 ```bash
 docker kill my_container
 ```
-- Forcefully terminates the "my_container" container.

 #### Exporting a container
 ```bash